petronetto/laravel-docker/README.md

 This is an containerized PHP application for Laravel Development, the PHP container is based on a very lightweight container ([phusion/baseimage-docker](http://phusion.github.io/baseimage-docker/)), that is a minimal Ubuntu base image modified for Docker-friendliness. _Baseimage-docker **only consumes 6 MB RAM** and is much powerful than Busybox or Alpine._

+## What is included

+This docker-compose contains the basic pieces to build an applications with PHP.
+ - PHP7 with Nginx
+ - Debug container
+ - MySQL 5.7
+ - Redis

 ## How to use

 ### 1. Get the files and spin up containers